onofricamila/TTPS-Ruby/p4/sinatra/puntosToricos.md

 ### Now, going in details with Sinatra ...

 As said before, Sinatra is a Domain Specific Language implemented in Ruby that's used for writing web applications.
-Created by Blake Mizerany, Sinatra is Rack-based, which means it can fit into any Rack-based application stack, including Rails.
-It's used by companies such as Apple, BBC, GitHub, LinkedIn, and more.
+Sinatra is Rack-based, which means it can fit into any Rack-based application stack, including Rails.

 **Essentially, Sinatra is nothing more than some pre-written methods that we can include in our applications to turn them into Ruby web applications.**